kubernetes/enhancements/keps/sig-node/5328-node-declared-features/README.md

 ### Walkthrough

-This walkthrough demonstrates the end-to-end lifecycle of the [In-Place Pod Resize for Guaranteed QoS pods](https://github.com/kubernetes/enhancements/issues/5294) feature using the Node Declared Features framework.
+This walkthrough demonstrates the end-to-end lifecycle of the [In-Place Resize with Pod Level Resources](https://github.com/kubernetes/enhancements/issues/5419) feature using the Node Declared Features framework.

 **Phase 1: Feature Development**

-  * Kubelet Changes
+  * NodeDeclaredFeatures library
-    *   A new feature key `GuaranteedQoSPodCPUResize` is defined and registered with the shared library along with a function to infer if the feature is required by the pod.
+    *   A new declared feature with feature key `InPlacePodLevelResourcesVerticalScaling` is registered.
-    *   The Kubelet is updated to report `GuaranteedQoSPodCPUResize` in `node.status.declaredFeatures` if either of the following conditions are met:
+        *   The `Discover()` method checks for the feature gate status.
-        *   The `InPlacePodResizeExclusiveCPUs` feature gate is enabled AND the CPU Manager Policy is set to static.
+        *   The `InferForUpdate()` method checks the old and new pod spec to determine if a pod with pod level resources is being resized.
-        *   The CPU Manager Policy is set to none.
+  *   Kubelet: No specific changes required; automatically declares all registered and enabled features in `node.Status`.
-  *   No code changes are needed in the  `NodeDeclaredFeatureValidator` admission plugin itself.
-It calls the shared library with the pod spec and will use the inferrer provided along with the registration.
+  *   NodeDeclaredFeatureValidator: No specific changes required; automatically validates pod updates against all registered features.

 **Phase 2: Rollout**
-  *   Cluster administrator enables the new feature `InPlacePodResizeExclusiveCPUs` and `static` CPU Manager Policy on a NodePool.
+  *   Cluster administrator enables the new feature `InPlacePodLevelResourcesVerticalScaling` on a NodePool.
-  *   A user requests an in-place CPU resize for a pod on an upgraded node.
+  *   A user requests an in-place CPU/Memory resize on a pod with pod level requests.
   *   The `NodeDeclaredFeatureValidator` admission controller intercepts the update.
-It calls the shared library's `InferPodUpdateRequirements` function.
-The `InferPodUpdateRequirements` function will loop through all the registered features and call their corresponding infer functions.
-The infer function added for `GuaranteedQoSPodCPUResize` identifies the need for the `GuaranteedQoSPodCPUResize` feature requirement.
+It calls the shared library's `InferForPodUpdate` function.
+The `InferForPodUpdate` function will loop through all the registered features and call their corresponding infer functions.
+The infer function added for `InPlacePodLevelResourcesVerticalScaling` identifies the need feature requirement.
   *   The `NodeDeclaredFeatureValidator` admission controller calls `MatchNode` function with the inferred pod feature requirements and the Node object from `pod.spec.nodeName`.
-  *   The request is admitted only if the node's `declaredFeatures` list **contains** `GuaranteedQoSPodCPUResize`.
+  *   The request is admitted only if the node's `declaredFeatures` list **contains** `InPlacePodVerticalScalingExclusiveCPUs`.

 **Phase 3: Post-GA Cleanup**
   *   After the feature graduates to GA and is eventually deprecated, the feature gate is removed.